aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 ## Specifying endpoint connectivity in the EVPN/VXLAN Fabric

-As we saw in the previous section, we've now defined all VRFs and VLANs across the fabric.
+As we saw in the previous section, we have now defined all VRFs and VLANs across the fabric.
 Let's take a closer look at the `ansible-avd-examples/single-dc-l3ls/group_vars/CONNECTED_ENDPOINTS.yml` file, which specifies the connectivity for all endpoints in the fabric (typically servers):

 ```yml
 ---